todvora/gitbook-plugin-image-captions/README.md

 ### Additional image attributes

-Similarly you can specify image tag attributes generally and according to image level:
+Similarly, you can specify image tag attributes globally or at specific image levels:

 ```json
   "pluginsConfig": {